Koji-Sunioj/photo-albums/README.md

 # This is a proper refactor of my website hosted with AWS to include Typescript and Redux

+I have used this to learn about different AWS microservices, such as Cognito, Lambda, Api Gateway, DynamoDB and S3 bucket.
+The website is hosted on Cloudfront using a React build file.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).